Kayla Harrison

-After the 2016 Olympics, she moved into mixed martial arts and currently fights in the lightweight division.
+Kayla Jean Harrison (born July 2, 1990) is an American professional mixed martial artist and former judoka.
+She currently competes in the women's Bantamweight division of the Ultimate Fighting Championship (UFC), where she is the current UFC Women's Bantamweight Champion.
+She is the first female fighter to win an Olympic gold medal and a UFC championship.
+She was a former two-time Professional Fighters League lightweight champion.
+As of November 18, 2025, she is #2 in the UFC women's pound-for-pound rankings.

+In Judo, Harrison won the women’s 78 kg gold medal in the 2010 World Judo Championships and gold medals at the 2012 and 2016 Summer Olympics.
+In 2016, she was promoted to Rokudan (6th-degree black belt) by the United States Judo Association, becoming the youngest ever to achieve the rank.
 In March 2023, Harrison was inducted into the International Sports Hall of Fame.
+She remains the only American judoka to have won a gold medal in Judo at the Summer Olympics and the only one to have won a gold medal in the World Judo Championships.

 Early life

 Born in Middletown, Ohio, Harrison took up judo at the age of six, having been introduced to the sport by her mother, who was a black belt.
 She graduated from Middletown High School (Ohio).

 She began training under coach Daniel Doyle, and won two national championships by the age of 15.
-During that period Doyle was sexually abusing Harrison, who reported it to another judoka, who in turn told Harrison's mother.
+During that period, Doyle was sexually abusing Harrison, who reported it to another judoka, who in turn told Harrison's mother.
 She subsequently reported this to the police.
 Doyle was convicted and sentenced to a ten-year prison term.
 A month after the abuse was revealed, she moved away from her home in Ohio to Boston to train with Jimmy Pedro and his father.